Russia wants Apple, SAP to cooperate against foreign spying

 THE CROWN JEWELS

-The ministry cited its more than decade-long cooperation with Microsoft (MSFT.O).
+The ministry cited its more than decade-long cooperation with Microsoft.
 The U.S. firm has been sharing its source code for the Windows operating system and other products since 2003 with Atlas, a technology institution that reports to the communications ministry.

 The ministry said the prospect of state companies using software and hardware when the producers do not share their source code with the government "remains uncertain".